The scaling limits of near-critical and dynamical percolation: Space and topology for percolation configurations

 As such $(\HH,,\tilde d_\HH)$ is clearly a metric space.
 It is not hard to check that the topology on $\HH$ induced by $\tilde d_\HH$ is finer than the topology $\T$, but unfortunately, it turns out to be {\it strictly } finer.

 After careful investigations, we did not succeed in finding a natural and explicit metric compatible with the topology $\T$.
 (One possible way is to go through Urysohn's metrization theorem proof, but that does not lead to a nice and explicit metric).
-We will thus rely in the remaining of this text on some non-explicit metric $d_\HH$.
+We will thus rely in the remainder of this text on some non-explicit metric $d_\HH$.

-\begin{definition} We thus fix once and for all a metric $d_\HH$ on $\HH$ which is such that it induces the topology $\T$ on $\HH$.
+\begin{definition} We thus fix once and for all a metric $d_\HH$ on $\HH$ which induces the topology $\T$ on $\HH$.
 In particular, the space $(\HH,d_\HH)$ is a compact metric space.
 It is also a Polish metric space.
 Since by compactness, $\diam(\HH)<\infty$, we will assume without loss of generality that $\diam_{d_\HH}(\HH)=1$. \end{definition}

 Since $d_\HH$ is not explicit, we will need to find some explicit and quantitative criteria which will tell us whenever two configurations $\omega, \omega'\in \HH$ are $d_\HH$-close or not.
 This will bring us to the notion of defining explicit {\bf uniform structures} on the topological space $(\HH, \T)$.
 This will be the purpose of the next section (Section \ref{s.unif}).